-Our audit committee consists of Jill Quigley, Jeffrey Kindler and Hongbo Lu.
+Our audit committee consists of Jill Quigley, Jeffrey Kindler, Hongbo Lu and Ann Taylor.
 Our board of directors has determined that all members are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Exchange Act.
 The chair of our audit committee is Ms. Quigley.
-Our board of directors has determined that Mr. Kindler is an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental consolidated financial statements, in accordance with applicable requirements.
+Our board of directors has determined that each of Ms. Quigley and Mr. Kindler is an "audit committee financial expert" as such term is currently defined in Item 407(d) (5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental consolidated financial statements, in accordance with applicable requirements.